 Over the past two decades, the State Government has contended with the impacts of climate change on our water resources.
 With less rainfall filling Perth’s dams since the mid-1970s, groundwater has helped make up the gap in Perth’s drinking water supply.
 This has provided the time needed to develop climate-independent water sources and now 45 per cent of water supplied to the Integrated Water Supply Scheme comes from desalinated seawater.
 The groundwater replenishment scheme, which recycles treated wastewater for later use, also contributes to our scheme water supply.

 The McGowan Government committed funding in the 2021-22 State Budget to a new seawater desalination plant to provide long-term security for Perth’s drinking water supplies.
 In addition, the Waterwise Perth Action Plan, released in October 2019, includes a range of measures to transition Perth to being a waterwise city by 2030, including working with groundwater users to increase water use efficiency.

 But we need to do more.
-The State Government is interested in hearing the community’s views on new measures to protect our groundwater resources that will ensure a long-term sustainable source of water and protect our groundwater-dependent ecosystems.
+The State Government has introduced new measures to protect our groundwater resources that will ensure they remain a long-term sustainable source of water and that they continue to support our groundwater-dependent ecosystems.

 Domestic garden bore sprinkler roster

 Between 19 November 2021 and 28 February 2022, the State Government also sought feedback on a proposal to align the domestic garden bore sprinkler roster with the two-days-per-week scheme water roster.

 The consultation period has now closed.
 The department would like to thank all those who made submissions and has prepared a consultation summary report that summarises the submissions received and the department’s response.